devmattrick/mattrick.org/README.md

 # mattrick.org
-Personal website and blog of Matthew McCune.
+Matthew McCune's personal website and blog.

 ## Dependencies
 In order to build this website, you'll need Zola.
 You can view installation instructions for your platform